jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 the help of customized error messages - be described as such and properly be located.

-However, emitting the right error messages based on a regular-expression-condition is not quite easy and badly customized error messages can even be more confusing than not customizing error messages at all.
+Generally, though, emitting the right error messages based on a regular-expression-condition is not easy.
+In the worst case, badly customized error messages can even be more confusing than not customizing error messages at all.

 One possible development-strategy is to wait for the feedback of testers and users or to monitor the errors that users typically make and then to customize the error messages to the actual needs of the users to help them understand why the computer refuses to parse a certain construct.

+.. _grammar_code_for_errors:

 Grammar-code for errors
 ^^^^^^^^^^^^^^^^^^^^^^^